nazunalika/rpmspecs/inspircd/README.rst

 What if I want custom options?
 ++++++++++++++++++++++++++++++

 Go ahead and take my spec file and modify it to your needs.
-I cannot imagine you'd want to make many changes as almost all extras were compiled in.
+I cannot imagine you'd want to make many changes as almost all extras were compiled in for an extras package.

 Do you support the software?
 ++++++++++++++++++++++++++++